kbriney/SupplementaryData/README.md

   - Thoroughness is hard to estimate
 - ~~Do I want to clean and analyze related link descriptions?~~
   - Not as part of this project, could be a later effort
+- ~~Do I want to rectify URL and DOI domains (e.g. merge CaltechDATA URLs with DOIs), or keep separate?~~
+  - Going to keep separate

 ## To-Do List

 - ~~Fix regex to match with base URL domain in script 1~~